 When we are aware of our beliefs we know what we are able to or not able to do in the world.
 Therefore, it is important to find out what our disabling beliefs are because they are the ones not allowing us to be, do and have what we want.

-Our next filters are our decisions that we made in our past.
+Our next filters are the decisions that we made in our past.
 Before we form a belief we have to have a decision about that belief.

 Our decisions were made either unconsciously or when we were very young.

-Most of these decision we completely forgot, and there is no memory of forming them.
+Most of these decisions we completely forgot, and there is no memory of forming them.

 The Miracle of Understanding Each Other